pireddag/tm-forge/miscellanea/csv-table/README.md

 ## Test files

-The repository includes short .csv test files inside the `csv-table\doc` directory, `data-scheme-table-sep.txt`, where `sep` stands for the each column separator.
+The repository includes short .csv test files inside the `csv-table\doc` directory, `data-scheme-table-sep.txt`, where `sep` stands for each of the column separators.
 Each test file contains a 3x3 table.
+In addition to these, there is a test file for the reading of a csv file with a quoted field.

 ## Possible improvements